-As an Academic Rep you can make real change and help fellow students get the most from their course.
+As a Rep you can make real change and help fellow students get the most from their course.

 Course Reps are responsible for representing the academic views and concerns of those on their course.
-Download the Course Rep role description here.
+Read the Course Rep role description.

 COURSE REP LEADERS

-Be elected to lead a team of course reps and take responsibility for chairing Student-Staff Forums in this role.
-Download the Course Rep Leader role description here.
+Course Rep Leaders are elected and will take responsibility for chairing Student-Staff Forums in their area.
+Read the Course Rep Leader role description.

-Faculty Reps represent students at faculty level and work closely with Subject Reps, University staff and the President of Education.
+Faculty Reps represent students at faculty level and work closely with Course Rep Leaders, University staff and the President of Education.